ncase/anxiety/scenes/act1.md

 Game.OVERRIDE_TEXT_SPEED = 1.5;
 ```

-b: Processed wheat will spike your blood sugar so they'll have to amputate all your limbs and then you'll-
+b: Processed wheat will spike our blood sugar so they'll have to amputate all our limbs and then we'll-

 `bb({body:"panic"})`